rickdonato/netdevops-cicd-snmpv3/README.md

 ```

 ## Jenkins
-Configurations are located within the `jenkins` folder for:
+Job XML's are located within the `jenkins` folder for:
 * Integration
 * Delivery
 * Deployment